 accountadmin

-role.Along the way, you will use R to analyze trends in web traffic for the websites of large corporations.
+role.Along the way, you will use R to analyze which variables are associated with survival among patients with heart failure.
 You can follow along with this quickstart guide, or look at the materials provided in the accompanying repository: https://github.com/posit-dev/snowflake-posit-quickstart-r.

-Before we begin there are a few components we need to get ready.
+Before we begin there are a few components we need to prepare.
 We need to:

 Once your find the database, you can load it into your Snowflake account by clicking the Get button on the right-hand side.

-We can then start our data exploration using Posit Workbench.
-You can find Posit Workbench as a Snowflake Native Application, and use it to connect to your database.
+We can now start exploring the data using Posit Workbench.
+You can find Posit Workbench as a Snowflake Native Application and use it to connect to your database.

 In your Snowflake account, Go to Data Products